lukeholman/lukeholman-website/content/author/admin/_index.md

 +++

 I'm a lecturer in the School of BioSciences at the University of Melbourne.
-I mostly research the evolution and genetics of sex, sociality and communication, and I combine empirical work on insects such as _Drosophila_ and social Hymenoptera (bees/ants/wasps), with theoretical models, 'omics, meta-analysis, and text mining.
+I mostly study the evolution and genetics of sex, sociality and communication.
+I combine empirical work on insects such as _Drosophila_ and social Hymenoptera (bees/ants/wasps) with theoretical models, 'omics, meta-analysis, and text mining.
 I am a handling editor for _[Behavioral Ecology](https://academic.oup.com/beheco)_, and the Reviews Editor for _[Journal of Evolutionary Biology](https://onlinelibrary.wiley.com/journal/14209101)_.

-Click [here](https://www.lukeholman.org/publication/) for a list of my papers, or click the projects below to see papers grouped by topics.
+I'm a big fan of open and reproducible science, and so I often write detailed reports [like this](https://lukeholman.github.io/queen-pheromone-RNAseq/) to help share my methods.